 Pumpkins for Piggies

 Kristen Williams and her husband Charles run Cedar Creek Farms.
 They typically only have pigs in the spring and summer because they raise them for commercial purposes.
 But their long-horned Scottish Highland cows, Bethany and Jack, love to eat pumpkins.
-So does LB, their black cow (that stands for Little Beauty).
+So does their black cow LB (that stands for Little Beauty).
 Plus, the cows seem to love the cheese puffs that Kristen feeds to them from a plastic container.
 The farm is also home to goats and geese.

 If Cedar Creek seems a little off the beaten path, a visit there could also include a stop at the Prime Hook Wildlife Preserve, only a few minutes south and east of Coastal Highway.
 The farm itself encompasses Ft.
 Saulsbury that was active in both World Wars.
 It is known in Delaware as “the Forgotten Fort”.
-So make it a day–making your leftover décor do some good while you explore our beautiful landscape!

 By Mary Jo Tarallo, Guest Journalist